 Blogging and social media are like the two tires of the bicycle, you can’t ride the bicycle if you don’t have both aligned.
 But it is not like promoting your blog on social media platforms and not getting that much attention.

-It is the game of paid promotion.
+It is a game of paid promotion.

-Okay so what you are going to do is, post something on social media through which you want to attract your audience.
+Okay, so what you are going to do is, post something on social media through which you want to attract your audience.
 And tag some of the industry leads relating to that topic.

 This way their influencers will also check on your blog and eventually you have a rise in traffic.